STEELISI/LEADER/README.md

 [Read more](https://steel.isi.edu/Projects/ddosdefense/)

 ## Installation
-The installation uses CMake and assumes that you have libboost and libpython available.
+The installation uses CMake and assumes that you have the following libraries available:
+* Boost System - `libboost-system-dev` in Debian
+* libbobcat - `libbobcat-dev` in Debian
+* libpython3 - `python3-dev` in Debian

 In order to build LEADER, run the following:
 ```bash
 mkdir build && cd build
 cmake ..